 These findings were consistent with a study published in Investigative Ophthalmology and Visual Science that examined the link between urbanization and myopia in Australian youth.

 Similarly, researchers found a significant correlation between living in a city-like environment and being nearsighted.
 The study also noted that the highest rates of myopia existed in children who lived in apartment-style housing complexes, as opposed to free-standing homes.

 Currently, studies are underway aiming to understand why kids who live in urban areas are at higher risk of myopia.
 In the meantime, the takeaway is this: where your child lives can affect their level of myopia.

 The good news is that no matter where you’re raising your nearsighted child, you can offer them their best shot at lifelong healthy vision and eyes with myopia management.

 Myopia management is an evidence-based method used to slow down the rate of a child’s myopia progression or stop its progression altogether.

 By managing their child's myopia, parents can improve their child's eye health and reduce the likelihood of them developing serious eye diseases later in life.

-At The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake, we’re passionate about helping children achieve their best vision now and in the future.
+At The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines, we’re passionate about helping children achieve their best vision now and in the future.